jburer/NIST/README.md

 NIST has a great set of documents that really does establish an incredible foundation for Security and Privacy.
-The problem is consuming that documentation and making it applicable to an enterprise level is a herculean task.
+The problem is consuming that documentation and making it applicable to an enterprise is a herculean task.

-To aid in that consumption, I've created an app <i>(that consumes an API)</i> to make the presentation of what I consider to be the fundemental data within that documentation a little more managable.
+To aid in that consumption, I've created an app <i>(that consumes a required API)</i> to make the presentation of data a little more managable.

 Current build only has FIPS 200.
 I will add more as I tackle them.